tirdadc/tirdadc.github.io/source/blog/2017-03-07-migrating_from_react_rails_to_webpacker.html.markdown

 'use strict';
 ```

-You'll also need to install your packages:
+Install your packages:

 ```
 yarn install --production
 ```

-Don’t forget to add a final compilation step to your production deployment script:
+Compile your packs (this will generate files with digests):

 ```
 RAILS_ENV=production rails webpacker:compile